samuelarogbonlo/Simple-Go-Healthcheck-Tool/README.md

 - Aggregation of health check results by application and version.
 - Calculation of success rates.
 - Detailed report generation in both console output and JSON file.
+- Makefile to automate building and running processes

 ## Installation And Testing
 - Clone the repository